 Best Database to Use While Raising Fund I VC in 2025: Altss vs. the Competition

-Raising a Fund I venture capital fund has never been easy, but in 2025 the difficulty has multiplied.
-LPs are more cautious, the bar for differentiation is higher, and emerging managers compete not only with repeat GPs but with a flood of founder-led funds and operator funds crowding the market.
-The challenge is not simply building a compelling thesis — it’s getting the right LPs to hear it at the right moment.
+Raising a Fund I venture capital fund has never been easy, but in 2025 the difficulty multiplied.
+LPs became more cautious, the bar for differentiation rose, and emerging managers began competing not only with repeat GPs, but with a flood of founder-led and operator funds crowding the market.
+The challenge is no longer just building a compelling thesis — it's getting the right LPs to hear it at the right moment.

 Fund I fundraising lives or dies on precision.
 You are not trying to court every allocator on earth.
-You are trying to find the relatively small pocket of LPs — often fewer than a hundred — who are thematically aligned, structurally flexible, and actively deploying into strategies like yours right now.
+You are trying to identify a relatively small pocket of LPs — often fewer than a hundred — who are thematically aligned, structurally flexible, and actively deploying into strategies like yours right now.

-And that means the most important decision a Fund I GP makes, beyond the strategy itself, is something far more operational than philosophical:
+And that makes the most important decision a Fund I GP makes — beyond the strategy itself — far more operational than philosophical:

 Which LP database powers your raise?

-Most LP databases were built for large IR teams, institutional-heavy strategies, or static research use cases — not for lean emerging funds trying to find alignment quickly.
+Most LP databases were built for large IR teams, institution-heavy strategies, or static research use cases — not for lean emerging funds trying to find alignment quickly.
 But the market has changed.
 Family offices deploy more capital than ever.
-Wealth intermediaries shape more of the funnel.
+Private-wealth intermediaries shape more of the funnel.
 Institutional processes have slowed.
-And allocators themselves leave digital footprints that reveal their intent long before commitments become public.
+And allocators now leave digital signals that reveal intent long before commitments become public.

-This new environment is why modern GPs increasingly rely on Altss — a next-generation OSINT-powered LP intelligence platform — and why legacy tools like Preqin, Dealroom, and Dakota, while useful in their lanes, no longer address the full scope of the Fund I challenge.
+This new environment is why modern GPs increasingly rely on Altss, an OSINT-powered LP intelligence platform built for emerging managers — and why legacy tools like Preqin, Dealroom, and Dakota, while useful in their lanes, no longer address the full scope of the Fund I challenge.

 The Fund I Reality: Why Traditional LP Lists Rarely Work

-Fund I managers live in a fundamentally different environment from established firms.
+Fund I managers operate in a fundamentally different environment from established firms.
 They start with:

 - no long institutional track record